martinthomson/http-replay/draft-thomson-http-replay.md

 --- abstract

 TLS early data presents both an opportunity and a risk.
-The risks of using TLS early data are explained as they related to HTTP.
+The risks of using TLS early data are explained as they relate to HTTP.
 A technique for reducing these risks is described, including mechanisms that enable the use of that technique at intermediaries.